What is Decorative Concrete?

 You will need polishing machines, vacuums, and generators which will set you back quite a chunk of money, but polished concrete projects are often big.

-One of the most common types of decorative concrete application is Exposed Aggregate the process wherein decorative stones, colours textures and aggregates are added to the mix.
+One of the most common types of decorative concrete is exposed aggregate.
+This is the process wherein decorative stones, colours textures and aggregates are added to the mix.

-Exposed aggregate can be honed polished, coloured customised to how the customer wants.
-Exposed aggregate has been very popular for Decorative Concrete WA customers and the results are beautiful and long lasting.
+Exposed aggregate can be honed, polished, and coloured customised to how the customer wants.
+Exposed aggregate has been very popular for Decorative Concrete WA customers, particularly for driveways.

 Polymer Cement Overlays